-Hostel Bavaria is not a hostel, it is a private house in which the hosts rent rooms out.
-Also, we were the only guests so we really felt like we were staying in someone’s home, rather than in an accommodation establishment.
+Hostel Bavaria is not a hostel, it is a private house where the hosts rent rooms out.
+We were the only guests when we visited, so we really felt like we were staying in someone’s home, rather than in an accommodation establishment.
 There’s nothing wrong with that, it just wasn’t what we were expecting.

-However, our host (I never did find out her name) was lovely and she and her family were so helpful to us: Her dad drove us to his office so that we could use his printer to print our boarding passes, we were given breakfast every morning and a neighbour was there so we could check out after our host had left for work.
+However, our host (I never did find out her name) was lovely and she and her family were so helpful to us: her dad drove us to his office so that we could use his printer to print our boarding passes, we were given breakfast every morning, and a neighbour was there so we could check out late, after our host had left for work.

 Our room was basic but good.
 We had air-conditioning, which we really needed.
 The house was located on a pleasant back street, about 20 minutes walk from town.